gabrielsimoes/notes/books/you-dont-know-js.md

 - JavaScript compiles statements kind-of individually and shortly before they are executed.
 JS engines also use JIT, lazy compilation and hot compilation.
-- We can devide JavaScript compilation in three "characters": Engine, Compiler and Scope.
+- We can devide JavaScript compilation in three "actors": Engine, Compiler and Scope.
 - Types of Scope look-ups:
   - *LHS*: when the variable is the target of the assignment.
 If it doesn't